 Shab e Qadr 2025 in India date

-Shab e Qadr 2025 in the Islamic calendar
+How is Shab e Qadr observed in India?

-Shab e Qadr, also known as Laylatul Qadr, marks the night when the Prophet Muhammad received the first verses of the holy Quran.
-It is one of the most sacred nights in the Islamic calendar and is considered the ‘Night of Decree’, ‘Night of Power’, ‘Night of Value’, ‘Night of Destiny’, or ‘Night of Measures’.
+Shab e Qadr, also known as Laylatul Qadr, marks the night when Prophet Muhammad received the first verses of the Holy Quran.
+It is one of the most sacred nights in the Islamic calendar and is called the ‘Night of Decree,’ ‘Night of Power,’ ‘Night of Value,’ ‘Night of Destiny,’ or ‘Night of Measures.’